combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

 # prompttrail.agent

-Agent is a library to build a LLM-based agent with simple DSL.
+Agent is a library for building a LLM-based agent with a simple DSL.

-In this library, agent is defined as an executable control flow of text generation session using LLMs, Tools, and other functions.
+In this library, an agent is defined as an executable control flow of a text generation session using LLMs, tools, and other functions.

-You can use agent via CLI, API etc. Therefore, you can of course build chatbot on Agent, but also you can build any application that require multiple-step text generation.
-If you're just building applications with only single-turn text generation, you just need to use prompttrail.providers, which allows you to use LLMs with simple API.
+You can use the agent via CLI, API, etc. Therefore, you can build a chatbot on Agent, but you can also build any application that requires multiple-step text generation.
+If you're only building applications with single-turn text generation, you just need to use prompttrail.providers, which allows you to use LLMs with a simple API.
 ## Introduction

 ### `agent.template`

-`agent.template` is a library to build a template of text generation session.
+`agent.template` is a library for building a template of a text generation session.

-You can write how you would like to interact with user, LLM, and functions in it.
+You can write how you would like to interact with the user, LLM, and functions in it.

 Example: A simple proofreading agent

-This is actually used in this repository to housekeep README.md etc.
+This is actually used in this repository to housekeep README.md, etc.

 See [examples/dogfooding/fix_markdown.py](../../examples/dogfooding/fix_markdown.py).

 ```python